Nastel/jkool-client-java-api/README.md

         <version>0.3.2</version>
     </dependency>
 ```

 ## Streaming using over HTTPS

 Streaming allows developers to send time series data such as events, metrics, transactions, logs using JSON/HTTPS.
 You will need your access
 token with streaming permission.
 This token ensures that the streaming data goes to the repository associated with the access token.

 ```java
     JKStream jkSend = new JKStream("yourtoken");
 ```

 Create an event and populate the fields you wish to stream.
 For example:

 ```java
     Event event = new Event("Casablanca");
     event.setAppl("WebOrders").setServer(InetAddress.getLocalHost().getHostName())
             .setNetAddr(InetAddress.getLocalHost().getHostAddress()).setDataCenter("DCNY")
             .setElapsedTimeUsec(TimeUnit.HOURS.toMicros(2)).setLocation("New York, NY")
             .setMsgText("Casablanca is playing.");
 ```

 Please note that this example code depicts streaming in real-time.
-Therefore the start date of the event will default to the current
+Therefore, the start date of the event will default to the current
 date/time and the end date will default to the start date plus the elapsed time.
 You can however control start/end dates.
 For example:

 ```java
     event.setTime(System.currentTimeMillis()).setElapsedTimeUsec(TimeUnit.HOURS.toMicros(2));
 ```

 Optionally add any user defined properties using `Property` class:

 ```java
     Property customerName = new Property("Name", "John Smith");
     Property customerAge = new Property("Age", 26, ValueType.VALUE_TYPE_AGE_YEAR);
     Property customerTemp = new Property("Temp", 98.6, ValueType.VALUE_TYPE_TEMP_F);
     event.addProperty(customerName, customerAge, customerTemp);
 ```

 Properties can be grouped and categorized using `Snapshot` class:

 ```java
     // create a categorized snapshot (envelope)
     Snapshot customer = new Snapshot("CustomerData", "General");